The American Association of Physics Teachers, Incorporated

 (d) A Section Representative unable to attend a meeting of the Section Representatives may be represented by an alternate if this is not prohibited by the applicable Section constitution.
 The Secretary of the Section Representatives must be informed in writing by the Section Representative or other Section Officer of the name of the alternate before the meeting is called to order.
 The alternate shall be a member of the Association and the Section being represented.

-Section 7.03.
+Section VII.3.
 Affiliated Organizations.
 The Association works with Affiliated Organizations in the spirit of spreading knowledge and outreach about physics education.
-Any organization made up of five or more regular, retired, or emeritus members of the Association and concerned with the educational, cultural, or historical aspects of physics may, on petition to the Board through the Secretary, be recognized by the Board as an Affiliated Organization.
+Any organization made up of five or more student, professional, or retired members of the Association and concerned with the educational, cultural, or historical aspects of physics may, on petition to the Board through the Secretary, be recognized by the Board as an Affiliated Organization.
 There shall be no geographic restrictions of Affiliated Organization membership or location.
 Persons who are not members of the Association may be members of Affiliated Organizations.
 Meetings of Affiliated Organizations must be open to any member of the Association.
 Affiliated Organizations do not elect representatives to any governing body of the Association.

 (a) Reporting Requirements.
 Affiliated Organizations must submit an annual report to the Executive Officer and to the Secretary prior to December 1 of each year.
 The annual report must include the names and addresses of Officers and a description of the past year's activities and future plans.